 As it became clear that the courts would not overturn the election, however, right-wing public figures began to use more dangerous language to rile supporters.

 At the time, these statements seemed like cynical attempts to feed fears and rage, at least in part to maintain political momentum and to keep audiences coming back for more.
 But Republicans always knew they were playing with fire.
-Last month, Pa.
-Republican Senate majority leader Kim Ward told the New York Times she signed a letter urging Pennsylvania’s U.S. representatives to contest the Electoral College results because of pressure from her constituents.
+Last month, Senate Majority Leader Kim Ward (R-PA) told the New York Times she signed a letter urging Pennsylvania’s US representatives to contest the Electoral College results because of pressure from her constituents.
 “If I would say to you, ‘I don’t want to do it,’” she said, “I’d get my house bombed tonight.”
-So instead of defusing the bomb, Ward threw it at the U.S. Capitol.
+So instead of defusing the bomb, Ward threw it at the US Capitol.

 Here in Gettysburg, though, we know the cost of civil war.
 We know how poorly the romanticized myths map onto the brutal reality.
 And we know how different 2020 is from 1861.